IFHV Summer School Corruption on Fighting Corruption by using Data on the Sustainable Development Goals

 What is the Summer School all about?

 The Summer School aims to equip participants with the knowledge and the skills needed to collect, analyze and use governance data to monitor corruption and promote anti-corruption reforms across the Sustainable Development Goal (SDG) framework.

 The cases of the Democratic Republic of Congo (DRC), Afghanistan and Indonesia will serve as examples of how corruption negatively influences development and reconstruction while threatening security and undermining peacebuilding.
 A key element of the course is that the participants are expected to produce a “roadmap” to fight a specific corruption problem, using governance data with linkages to the SDG framework.
 At the end of each learning session, the participants are required to answer a few short questions relating to their own corruption problem for which they are developing a road map.
 In answering these questions, the participants identify key players who can help them, map out relevant indicators and datasets for assessing and measuring corruption, and come up with an advocacy strategy.

 The Summer School is offered as a partnership between Transparency International (TI), the Institute for International Law of Peace and Armed Conflict (IFHV) at Ruhr University Bochum, and Afghanistan Public Policy Research Organization (APPRO).

 Who can Participate and which are the requierements?

 The Summer School is open to B.A. and M.A. students from all faculties.
 Additionally, students from any other field of study are able to participate, space permitting.

 The entrance requirements for the Summer School are a sound knowledge of English, at least two completed semesters of study and an interest in humanitarian action, corruption and the Sustainable Development Goals, as well as in the interdisciplinary exchange with other students.
 Applicants should write a short motivation letter (max.
 300 words) and apply online together with a short CV.

 The number of participants is limited to 30 students.
 Applicants will receive more and detailed information after being admitted.

 What is the workload?

-Readings for the Preparatory Literature Review (2 pages) to prepare the Summer School (hand-in on first day of the Summer School):
+Readings for the Preparatory Literature Review (1-2 page) to prepare the Summer School (hand-in on first day of the Summer School):